SerpentDash/shinden_mobile/README.md

 App allows you to watch videos from multiple providers (in highest available quality) in external video players.

-The app injects js that allows the extraction of a direct link to the video.
-In some cases app intercept requests to extract direct link.

 ## What's inside

 - Pure Dark Mode